wp-plugins/facebook-ads/readme.txt

 == Description ==

-> Create Facebook Ads for your posts & pages directly from Wordpress!
+> Create Facebook Ads for your posts and pages directly from Wordpress!
 Use the AdBuddy tool to automatically optimize your ads for the best results and lowest price.

 > You can use the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Ads and Facebook Ads") plugin to create ads both on Facebook and on Google.